Maine Coon cats have always looked majestic and regal, and the White Maine Coon certainly doesn’t disappoint in this

 White Maine Coon Genetics

-The genetics of a white Maine Coon cat are both fascinating, and complicated.
+The genetics of a white Maine Coon cat is both fascinating and complicated.

 Breeding white Maine Coon kittens is definitely more challenging than you might first think.

 - A white Maine Coon kitten can only be bred if one of the breeding parents is solid white in color.

 - Breeders are unable to influence whether their white Maine Coon breeding cat passes on their ‘masking gene’ to the kitten.
 The masking gene is necessary to produce a white Maine Coon cat since it acts as a blocker preventing the cats from other colorings showing.

 - White is a dominant color that cannot skip a generation.
 This particular characteristic is unable to be “transmitted from one generation to the next without showing that characteristic in each generation” (source 1).

 - White Maine Coon cats produce cat litters that are either white in color, or the cat’s hidden masked coloring/pattern.
 Breeders try to determine the white Maine Coons masked color/pattern by researching the breeding cats’ pedigree, and the offspring they have already produced in a controlled breeding environment.